LikeTheSalad/android-buddy/README.md

 ### Producer usage
 You can make Android Buddy libraries, which will expose their Byte Buddy transformations for an Android Buddy consumer project.
 In order to do so, you'd have to create an [Android Library](https://developer.android.com/studio/projects/android-library) project and then apply the `android-buddy-library` plugin to it on its `build.gradle` file, as explained below under `Setting up a producer project`.

-After setting up your Android Library as an Android Buddy producer, you can start creating as many Byte Buddy Plugin classes (`net.bytebuddy.build.Plugin`) as you like, and then you'd have to explicitly define the ones you'd like to expose for consumers, e.g:
+After setting up your Android Library as an Android Buddy producer, you can start creating as many Byte Buddy Plugin classes (`net.bytebuddy.build.Plugin`) as you like, and then you'd have to explicitly define the ones you'd like to expose for consumers in your library's `build.gradle` file, e.g:

 **Example**
 ```kotlin